As technology evolves, it is continually transforming how marketing professionals reach and engage their customers.

 Customers know more today, which means they also expect more.
 The era of customer centricity is back, and as this State of Marketing report from Salesforce indicates, 88% of marketing professionals now believe that adopting a customer experience strategy is critical to success for today’s businesses.
 The report went on to find that of the nearly 4,000 marketers who were surveyed from all over the world, 65% said that they have already started investing in customer experience initiatives.

-Have a look at some of these other stats we’ve collected and see for yourself why 2016 should be the year your company re-examines its customer approach strategy:
+Have a look at some of these other stats we’ve collected and see for yourself why your company may want to re-examine its customer approach strategy:

 89% of businesses will soon compete mainly on customer experience (Gartner for Marketing Leaders).
 Customers never stopped believing they were right, and now marketers are believing it too!
 With so many companies selling similar products, your competition is not only growing, it is also gaining more accessibility to your customers.
 Businesses must adapt or be outsold by competitors who are already making customer experience a critical differentiator.

 In just a few years, customer experience will overtake price and product as the key brand differentiator (Walker Information).
 Customers have always liked to feel like they are getting their money's worth.
 In addition to a quality product at a reasonable price, today's customers also expect exceptional service as part of the buying equation.
 Companies that deliver personalized and proactive support will be the ones growing and retaining customers faster than the ones offering the highest quality product or lowest price.